AustralianCancerDataNetwork/groundworkers/docs/tools/concept.md

 relationships, neighborhoods, paths, and standard mappings.
 They are backed by `GraphService` and require the omop-graph backend.

 For free-text grounding see [Resolver Tools](resolver.md).
-For agent-composable lexical search primitives see [Search Tools](search.md).
+For direct lexical search with retrieval signals see [Search Tools](search.md).

 ---